KY-051 Voltage Translator / Level Shifter

 GPIO 2 / SDA [Pin 3] | A3 |

-Please make sure that both systems are connected to the same GND (ground) - OE does not have to be connected with this module.
+Please make sure that both systems are connected via the same ground connection (GND) - OE does not need to be connected for this module.

 Arduino | Sensor |